albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Running *Little Navmap* in portable mode instructs the program to place all settings, databases and cached files into the installation directory (i.e. the directory containing the executable file).
-No folders or files are created on the computer running the program from a memory stick, for example.
+No directories or files are created on the computer running the program from a memory stick, for example.

 You can also use the portable mode to test new *Little Navmap* releases without affecting your